View Elizabeth Clute Lainhart Nelson's Obituary on gainesvilletimes.com and share memories

 In 2005, when Beth and Art moved to the Lanier Village Estates retirement community in Gainesville, GA, they joined First Presbyterian Church Gainesville.

-Beth is survived by her children: son Terry Nelson and wife Linda of Albuquerque, N.M.; Don Nelson and wife Phyllis of Athens, GA; daughter Lee Ann Weeks of Athens, G; grandchildren, Arthur Lee Nelson of Athens, Ga; Jennifer Weeks Peaster and husband Jeremy of Dallas, Ga; Ashlee Elizabeth Weeks of Cumming, Ga; Ryan Galey and wife Diana of Bosque Farms, N.M.; granddaughter-in-law Mary Beth Galey of Minnetonka, MN; great-grandson, Everett Peaster; and great-granddaughter-in-law, Jenna de La Rosa-Galey of Bosque Farms, N.M.
+Beth is survived by her children: son Terry Nelson and wife Linda of Albuquerque, N.M.; Don Nelson and wife Phyllis of Athens, Ga; daughter Lee Ann Weeks of Athens, Ga; grandchildren, Arthur Lee Nelson of Athens, Ga; Jennifer Weeks Peaster and husband Jeremy of Dallas, Ga; Ashlee Elizabeth Weeks of Cumming, Ga; Ryan Galey and wife Diana of Bosque Farms, N.M.; granddaughter-in-law Mary Beth Galey of Minnetonka, Minn.; great-grandson, Everett Peaster; and great-granddaughter-in-law, Jenna de La Rosa-Galey of Bosque Farms, N.M.

 Lanier Village Estates chaplain, Rev. Duke Walker, along with Rev. Lee Koontz and Rev. Shon Peppers of First Presbyterian Church Gainesville will co-officiate a memorial service that will be held at 3:30 p.m., Friday, May 10 at Lanier Village Estates, 4000 Village View Dr. in Gainesville, Ga.
 A reception will follow in the auditorium adjacent to the chapel.